-Just a few miles from the place where I live, the remains of an aircraft was discoverd during dredgingwork.
-First few things that has been secured (a non-used parachute and some iron parts) gave the idea that it might be a missing aircraft of the Royal Australian Air Force (RAAF), a Wellington.
-There are no other missing aircrafts reported within the borders of Dronten.
+Just a few miles from the place where I live, the remains of an aircraft was discovered during dredging work.
+First few things that have been secured (a non-used parachute and some iron parts) gave the idea that it might be a missing aircraft of the Royal Australian Air Force (RAAF), a Wellington.
+There are no other missing aircraft reported within the borders of Dronten.

 Reason for me to tell more about the Wellington.

 Twin engined medium bomber.